Search DuPage County Public Records & Information: Free

 Office hours are Monday through Friday, from 8 a.m. to 4:30 p.m.

-How To Execute a DuPage County Background Check or Acquire a Report
+How To Perform a DuPage County Background Check or Obtain a Report

 It’s possible to conduct a background check on an individual in DuPage County for either personal or professional reasons.